atlesn/rrr/README.dev.md

 A new instance will be created instead, and therefore we MUST NOT use statically allocated data in the module which might cause corruption.
 Use the private memory provided instead.

+### Memory allocation

+To mitigate memory fragmentation over time, messages and message holder structs are allocated using a custom allocator.
+The constructor functions of these structs use the `rrr_allocate_group()` function.
+Other allocations are performed using `rrr_allocate()` which again maps to the default library allocator `malloc()`.

+Memory for structures without destuctor function is done using `rrr_free()`.
+This function will automatically identify which allocator was being used to allocate the memory being freed.

+The `malloc()` and family functions should not be used directly as this makes it harder to switch to another allocator in the future.
+It is also not safe to call the standard `free()` function.

 ## Modules, threads and instances

 The RRR threads use three different frameworks to operate.
 The lower level frameworks threads.c and modules.c operate independently.
 The